Visgean/blog/index.md

 Hi, **I am Martin** (I go by **Visgean on the internet**).
 I am a software developer.
 Since 2010 I have worked  in London, Prague and remotely for a company in San Francisco.
 **See my [CV](/cv.pdf) for details.** Most of the times I have worked as self-employed contractor.
 I am an **EU citizen**.

+# What I would like to work on

+I like to collaborate in teams with frontend developers, database experts and devops specialists.
+I have worked as a fullstack developer before and I know that I am much more effective working with people who are more narrowly focused.

+I enjoy working as an API developer but I don't mind touching frontend or devops setup.

 # Experience

 Languages: